UPDATED MAR 5, 2020

 Despite the name, this running destination has a lot more going for it than just bush.
 The South West Royal Park is home to roaming herds of deer and is dotted with waterways and gardens, making it a fine place to clock some miles.
 Take yourself off the paths to hit the trails, and be sure to find the Pheasantry Café nestled in the park for a well-deserved coffee afterwards.

 The miles will fly by as you explore all the open space in this North West park.
-At the Merton Lane entrance, work your way westward around the park to add 4.8 miles to your dash.
+At the Parliament Hill Café entrance, work your way eastward around the park to add six miles to your dash.
 You’ll soon find out ponds are here, there, and everywhere — in summer, you might even be tempted for a dip.
 Use the hills for sprint training, and watch the sunset from the top of Parliament Hill (there’s also a bench to rest on… just saying).